b-lemke98/InSituPy-1/docs/source/tutorials/index.md

     Tutorials focusing on preparatory steps that are necessary before actually getting started with the analysis, including download of datasets and cropping of whole slide images.

-.. card:: Step-by-step analysis demonstration
+.. card:: Step-by-step analysis walkthrough
     :link: 02_demo_analysis/index
     :link-type: doc
     :link-alt: Analysis demo